AnshumanSabat/notepad-app/README.md

 - MongoDB
 - EJS

-##features to be added
+## Features to be added
--security and user authorization by jwt,bycrypt
+- security and user authorization by jwt,bycrypt